Home Tools Day Rate Calculator

 The number the calculator gives you is what you need.
 The market sets what you can get.
 If the gap is uncomfortable, the levers are: lower overheads, more billable days (work harder, sell better, get repeat clients), or accept a lower target salary while you build up.

-This is a planning tool, not financial advice.
-Tax outcomes depend on your structure and personal circumstances.
+This calculator is a planning tool, not personal tax or financial advice.
+Tax outcomes depend on your structure and personal circumstances — see our self-employed tax calculator for take-home estimates.
+UK figures, 2025/26 tax year.